mbeynon/cytoscape.js/documentation/md/style.md

  * **`control-point-step-size`** : From the line perpendicular from source to target, this value specifies the distance between successive bezier edges.
  * **`control-point-distance`** : A single value that overrides `control-point-step-size` with a manual value.
 Because it overrides the step size, bezier edges with the same value will overlap.
 Thus, it's best to use this as a one-off value for particular edges if need be.
  * **`control-point-weight`** : A single value that weights control points along the line from source to target.
-The value usually ranges on [0, 1], with 0 towards the source node and 1 towards the target node &mdash; but larger or smaller values can also be used.
+The value usually ranges on [0, 1], with 0 towards the source node and 1 towards the target node --- but larger or smaller values can also be used.
+ * **`edge-distances`** : With value `intersection` (default), the line from source to target for `control-point-weight` is from the outside of the source node's shape to the outside of the target node's shape.
+With value `node-position`, the line is from the source position to the target position.
+The `node-position` option makes calculating edge points easier &emdash; but it should be used carefully because you can create invalid points that `intersection` would have automatically corrected.

 ## Unbundled bezier edges